marciomansur/anp-data-crawler/README.md

 You don't need to create a database.
 The crawler will create the database based on application's models.

+## Important
+Wait until the server is up.
+A little after, the progress of crawling will be logged

 ## Configuring Database

 You just need to open `config/default.json` and change the database configurations: